golery/goapi/README.md

 - npm run test # run all test
 - ./scripts/deploy-sandbox.sh # deploy to koeyb as sandbox env

+# DEV Database
+- Deb DB in supabase.
+Credentials are provided from /workspaces/app-configs/goapi/dev/env.sh
+- There is no migration script.
+Run manually scripts in migratioins folder.

 ## Expose to Mobile on Windows machine